Capillary levelling of thin liquid films of power-law rheology: Introduction

 \section{Introduction}

 The importance of free-surface lubrication or coating flows to industry and science is well documented~\cite{Craster2009,Oron1997,Weinstein2004}.
-Examples of applications include the construction of smooth, or deliberately patterned, surfaces, describing the evolution of lava flows and ice sheets, among others.
-The mathematical modelling of such phenomena using the lubrication approximation, which allows the full governing partial differential equations and boundary conditions to be collapsed to a single equation for the film thickness, is also ubiquitous~\cite{Craster2009,Oron1997}.
+Examples of applications include the construction of smooth (or deliberately patterned) surfaces, as well as predicting the evolution of lava flows and ice sheets, among others.
+The mathematical modelling of such phenomena using the lubrication approximation is also ubiquitous~\cite{Craster2009,Oron1997}; this approximation allows the full governing partial differential equations and interfacial boundary conditions to be collapsed to a single equation for the film thickness, with only boundary conditions in the horizontal coordinates needed.

-For small scale industrial applications in which surface tension is a dominant effect, fluids are frequently better modelled using a non-Newtonian, rather than Newtonian, rheological model.
+For small-scale industrial applications in which surface tension is a dominant effect, fluids are frequently better modelled using a non-Newtonian, rather than Newtonian, rheological model.
 A very popular model is the power-law model:

-where $\tau$ is the stress tensor, $\dot\gamma$ is the strain rate tensor, $n$ is the power law rheology exponent, and $\alpha$ is a constant of proportionality (see \citet{Myers2005} for a discussion of different rheological models).
+where $\tau$ is the stress tensor, $\dot\gamma$ is the strain rate tensor, $n$ is the power-law rheology exponent, and $\alpha$ is a constant of proportionality (see \citet{Myers2005} for a discussion of different rheological models).
 The Newtonian case is recovered when $n=1$, in which case $\alpha$ is the fluid viscosity.
 When $n<1$, the effective viscosity is decreasing in the strain rate, while for $n>1$, it is increasing.
 These two cases are thus known as shear-thinning and shear-thickening, respectively.
-Shear thinning fluids are more common in practice.
+Shear-thinning fluids are more common in practice.
 The importance of rheology in the coating industry is described in \citet{Eley2005}.

-From a mathematical perspective, the evolution of a lubricating film, comprising a power law fluid, under the effect of surface tension, has been considered with a focus on droplet spreading \cite{King2001}, or inclined or vertical substrates \cite{Allouche2015,Balmforth2003,Sylvester1973}.
-The competition between surface tension and other effects such as van der Waals disjoining pressure, \cite{Garg2017}, and horizontally induced thermocapillary stress \cite{Mantripragada2022}.
+From a mathematical perspective, the evolution of a lubricating film, comprising a power-law fluid, under the effect of surface tension, has been considered with a focus on droplet spreading \cite{King2001,Rafai2004}, and on inclined or vertical substrates \cite{Allouche2015,Balmforth2003,Sylvester1973}.
+The competition between surface tension and other effects such as van der Waals disjoining pressure, \cite{Garg2017}, and horizontally induced thermocapillary stress \cite{Mantripragada2022}, have also been considered with the use of numerical simulations.